Unveiling Project-Specific Bias in Neural Code Models

-In this work, we target to explore the reason of why neural code models have low generalization ability on \emph{inter-project} settings and why they are vulnerable to naive adversarial attacks.
-Towards this end, we probe the model behavior with a DNN model explanation algorithm: integrated gradient\cite{sundararajan2017axiomatic}, and notice that model heavily relies on ungeneralizable project-specific tokens for prediction when trained without regularization.
-We formulate it as the \emph{project-specific bias learning behavior}.
-As shown in the examples in Figure~\ref{vd_ti_case} (refer to Section~\ref{task} for description of the two tasks), for the visualization of the type inference sample, CodeBert fails to infer the user-defined variable \emph{isTestWatch} as boolean, it is obvious that model attributes its prediction utterly to uninformative subwords like \emph{Watch}, \emph{works} in the snippet.
-In contrast, human developers usually infer based on \emph{===} and \emph{`s'} in the declaration statement.
-Similarly, in the case of vulnerability detection, to predict whether the snippet contains vulnerability, model distributes almost all its weights to user-defined function names and variable names while ignoring the relevant memory allocation API \emph{malloc}.
-Whereas the vulnerability can be easily identified by noticing that the \emph{malloc} API is not paired with a deallocation operation.
-This learning behavior is problematic when applying the model under the \emph{inter-project} setting since the semantics of these user-defined variable/function names are inconsistent and they may even not exist across different projects.
-We further show such spurious \emph{project-specific bias learning behavior} can be interpreted with the Cond-Idf distribution, \ie~without appropriate regularization with prior knowledge, model would rely heavily on the tokens that frequently co-occur with label yet highly semantically inconsistent and ungeneralizable for prediction.
+In this work, we aim to explore the reason why the encoder-only LLMs-based neural code models have low generalization ability on inter-project data and why they are vulnerable to naive adversarial attacks.
+Toward this end, we probe the model behavior with a DNN model explanation algorithm: integrated gradient~\cite{sundararajan2017axiomatic},

+and find that the models heavily rely on ungeneralizable project-specific cues for prediction while ignoring ground-truth evidence when trained without regularization.
+We formulate it as project-specific bias learning behavior.
+As shown in the examples of type inference (a task that aims to infer type for variables of an optionally-typed language) and vulnerability detection (a task that aims to predict whether a code snippet contains vulnerability) in Figure~\ref{vd_ti_case} (see Section~\ref{task} for detailed descriptions of the two tasks).
+To predict the type of variable \texttt{stockExists}, the GraphCodeBERT (GCB) model relies primarily on uninformative sub-words such as \texttt{control}, \texttt{Item} from irrelevant variable names in the snippet.
+In contrast, human developers would infer based on the Boolean constant \texttt{true} in the declaration statement and infer it as a Boolean.
+Similarly, for the case of vulnerability detection, to predict whether the snippet contains a vulnerability, the model distributes almost all its weights to the user-defined function/variable names, while ignoring the relevant memory management API \texttt{malloc}.
+The vulnerability can be easily identified based on the fact that the \texttt{malloc} function is not used along with a memory deallocation operation.
+This learning behavior is problematic when applying the model under the inter-project setting or adversarial setting, since the semantics of these user-defined variable/function names are inconsistent across projects.
+Furthermore, we show that project-specific bias learning behavior can be interpreted with a proposed measurement termed as conditional inverse document frequency (Cond-Idf), which measures the relatedness of a token with a label and its project specificness.
+We observe that when trained without regularization, the model would rely heavily on the tokens that frequently co-occur with a label yet are highly semantically inconsistent and ungeneralizable for prediction.